Skip to Content Skip to navigation

 4.3 Through the adoption of this procedure it is intended to avoid redundancies and retain staff within the organisation.

-4.4 Displaced staff will be placed on no detriment organisational change protection in line with the NHS Scotland Policy Statement on Trust Reconfiguration, MEL(1999)7 and which was extended by MEL(2000)22 to cover all organisational change, confirmed as continuing in place by HDL(2001)38 and then further reviewed for staff on Agenda for Change terms and conditions of service by PCS(AfC)2019/5.
+4.4 Displaced staff will be placed on no detriment organisational change protection in line with the NHS Scotland Policy Statement on Trust Reconfiguration, MEL(1999)7 and which was extended by MEL(2000)22 to cover all organisational change, confirmed as continuing in place by HDL(2001)38 and then further reviewed for staff on Agenda for Change terms and conditions of service by PCS(AfC)2019/5 superseded by PCS(AFC)2022/1.
 The protection afforded under organisational change protection will cease if the postholder chooses to change job / hours or chooses to leave the employment of NHS Fife.

-4.5 Where an employee on Agenda for Change organisational change pay protection secures a promoted post or where their post is regarded (in the same role) they will be placed on a pay point that takes into account their protected earnings to ensure there is no detriment.
+4.5 Where an employee on Agenda for Change organisational change pay protection secures a promoted post or where their post is regraded (in the same role) they will be placed on a pay point that takes into account their protected earnings to ensure there is no detriment.

 If the protected earnings exceed the top of the new payscale they will move to the top and the balance of protected earnings will be paid on a mark time basis.